guillaumervls/react-infinite-scroll/README.md

 ## How to use

-Only supports ES6 import.
-For other versions, please see the many forks of the [original repository](https://github.com/guillaumervls/react-infinite-scroll)
+The module supports ES6 imports with `jsnext:main` and require with `main` in the package.json.

 ```
   import InfiniteScroll from 'react-infinite-scroller'